 Interview method and sample questions

-As the interviewers are trying to determine how candidates will perform on the job in the future, it is important that the questions they ask relate to the job.
-For example, the job might include supervising a number of staff; therefore, the candidate will be asked questions about their leadership experience and about working in a team environment.
+As the interviewers are trying to determine how candidates will perform on the job in the future, you can expect to be asked questions that relate to the job.
+For example, if job includes supervising a number of staff; you may be asked questions about your supervisory experience or about leading and developing a team.

 Although it is preferred that you talk about work related experiences, volunteer work, student related assignments and/or drawing from personal experience can also be used.